hcoles/pitest-site/pages/links.markdown

 ## Books and articles about mutation testing and PIT

-* Chris Rimmer put together a nice explanation of what mutation testing is all about for a lightning talk in oxford.
+* Chris Rimmer put together a nice explanation of what mutation testing is all about for a lightning talk in Oxford.
 [Getting mutants to test your tests](http://media.ogn.s3.amazonaws.com/ogn27/microslot-ChrisRimmer.pdf).
 Audio is also available [mp3](http://media.ogn.s3.amazonaws.com/27-microslot-ChrisRimmer.mp3).
 * Filip van Laenen's article in the ACCU magazine *Overload* provides another nice overview of mutation testing, looking mainly at Ruby, but with some discussion of Java and PIT towards the end.
 [Overload 108](http://accu.org/var/uploads/journals/overload108.pdf)
 * The *Overload* 108 article is based on a presentation Filip van Laenen gave at OOP 2012 in Munich.
 The slides from that presentation can be viewed at SlideShare.
 [Mutation Testing](http://www.slideshare.net/filipvanlaenen/mutation-testing-11298526)